sandoche/NaivecoinStake-Proof-of-Stake-Website/README.md

 - [x] Define a name (NaivecoinStake, a tutorial for building a Proof of Stake cryptocurrency)
 - [x] Update configs, package.json, and config-pwa

-- [ ] Add paragraph about the changed content
+- [x] Give credit in each article
-- [x] Give credit in the footer and the homepage to the creator (and every beggining of article?)
+- [x] Give credit in the footer and the homepage to the creator
 - [ ] Add my name in footer
 - [ ] Add respository links to the navbar
 - [ ] Remove the about page